Skip to Main Content

 The Crisis Communication course helps participants enhance the effectiveness of their written communications, in ways they can apply to crisis communications, issues monitoring, and other public relations activities.

-Location: Chicago Lincoln Park Campus
+Location: Lincoln Park Campus

 Designing Educational Offerings